This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 For delicious takoyaki proceed to Takoyaki Wanaka Kuromon.

-Takoyaki is a ball-shaped snack made out of wheat flour batter and cooked in a special molded pan.
+What is takoyaki?
+Takoyaki is a ball-shaped snack made out of wheat flour batter and cooked in a specially molded pan.

 Kuromon Market Horumon

-The origin of the word is from Osaka’s dialect, “hourumon”(which means “a thing you throw away”).
-Well, if you have not tried it yet, then head on to Bokudan Horumon shop.
+The origin of the word is Osaka’s dialect, “hourumon”(which means “a thing you throw away”).

-The version of horumon that they serve consists of cut up pieces of innards stewed with onions and generously seasoned.
+The version of horumon that they serve at Kuromon Market consists of cut-up pieces of innards stewed with onions and generously seasoned.

 Grilled unagi (eel) is a relatively expensive delicacy in Japan.